Arsenate-reducing bacteria: Niche

 Arsenate is the major arsenic form in oxidizing environments; however, in one study, bacteria from arsenic-contaminated soil at a smelter site was able to reduce As(+5) to As(+3) under anaerobic conditions at arsenic concentration as high as 75 mg/L.

 Arsenate-respiring bacteria and Archaea have also recently been isolated from a diversity of natural environments, including freshwater streams and sediments, alkaline and saline lakes, and hot springs.
 However, arsenate-reducing bacteria may exist in low numbers until provided with new sources of carbon especially and possibly the selective pressure of higher concentrations of arsenic.

 Some common locations with arsenate reducing bacteria that is causing major contamination problems by releasing arsenic into drinking water in shallow wells include Bangladesh, the American Midwest, and the Canadian Maritime Provinces.

 Ecological importance & markers

 Arsenic(+3) fuels anoxygenic photosynthesis, such as in hot spring biofilms of Mono Lake, California.
-Anoxygenic photosynthesis, or photosynthesis that doesn’t produce oxygen and is common with photosynthetic bacteria and certain cyanobacteria, uses electron donors other than water to reduce CO2 for incorporation into biomass.
+Anoxygenic photosynthesis, or photosynthesis that does not produce oxygen and is common with photosynthetic bacteria and certain cyanobacteria, uses electron donors other than water to reduce CO2 for incorporation into biomass.
 This mechanism of photoautotrophy usually uses hydrogen sulfide (H2S) as an electron donor and a single photosystem as a catalyst, oxidizing sulfide to sulfur and sulfate to support the growth of phototrophs in anoxic sulfidic environments exposed to light, such as laminated microbial mats and pycnoclines of stratified lakes.